Barcoding in spiders

 To be able to make usage of the potential DNA barcoding for spiders, it is necessary to barcode as many species as possible, from many populations well-distributed over the total habitat of the species, with several specimens per population.
 In addition to such a basic data pool, a higher DNA-barcoding density may be meaningful in species which are investigated more intensively.

 Figure 1: Percentage of European spider species included in araneae with barcode.
-Bar for current year was generated on 16.08.2018.
+Generated on 2021-10-31.
 Data source: www.boldsystems.org